Colleges by Location

 Retention Rate

-The student retention rate is the percentage of students who re-enroll from one year to the next.
-When creating your list of possible schools to attend, you should consider the freshman retention rate, among other things.
+The freshman retention rate is the percentage of college or university first-year students who return for their sophomore year.
+When you create your list of possible schools to attend, you should consider the freshman retention rate, among other things.

-The freshman retention rate for University of Richmond was 91.4% in 2023, which is an excellent retention rate only the most prestigious institutions achieve.
+As reported in 2025, the freshman retention rate for University of Richmond was 90.9%, which is an excellent retention rate only the most prestigious institutions achieve.

 The graduation rate is another indicator to take into account.
 This metric measures how efficiently students complete their degrees within a specific time period.
-The six-year graduation rate at this school is 88%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 85%, which is considered an above-average graduation rate.

 Student Body

-Figuring out which school is the right fit for you is not a task you should take lightly.
-You can better comprehend the culture and life of the school by finding out more about the student body.
+Picking a school that is the best place for you is not a simple task.
+You can better understand the culture and life of the school by finding out more about the student body.

 Main Student Body